kcl-lang/kcl-lang.io/blog/2024-01-04-biweekly-newsletter/index.md

 ## Featured Updates

-### Using KCL to Write Crossplane Composite Functions
+### Using KCL to Write Crossplane Composition Functions

-Crossplane and Crossplane Composite Functions are used to decouple XR and Composite resource definitions.
-XRs allow developers to create higher-level abstractions that can encapsulate and compose multiple types of cloud resources across different providers and services.
-Using Crossplane Composite Functions to render these abstractions can effectively enhance template capabilities for various provider resources while reducing the amount of YAML code needed.
+Crossplane and its XRs allow developers to create higher-level abstractions that can encapsulate and compose multiple types of cloud resources across different providers and services.
+Using Composition Functions to render these abstractions can effectively enhance template capabilities for various provider resources while reducing the amount of YAML code needed.

-Combining KCL with Crossplane composite functions offers several benefits:
+Combining KCL with Composition Functions offers several benefits:

 + **Simplification of Complex Configurations**: KCL provides a more concise syntax and structure as a DSL, reducing the complexity of configurations.
 When combined with Crossplane’s composite resources, you can create more intuitive and easy-to-understand configuration templates with loop and condition features, simplifying the definition and maintenance of resources instead of duplicate YAML and Go code snippets.
 + **Reusability and Modularity**: KCL supports modularity and code reuse through OCI Registry, which means you can create reusable configuration components.
 Combined with Crossplane, this promotes the modularity of composite resources, increases the reuse of configurations, and reduces errors.
 + **Automation and Policy-Driven**: You can use KCL’s powerful features to write policies and constraints that, combined with Crossplane’s declarative resource management, can be automatically enforced, ensuring compliance within the cloud environment.

+Additionally, you can refer to [here](https://kcl-lang.io/docs/user_docs/getting-started/intro#how-to-choose) to learn about the differences between KCL and other configuration formats or DSLs.

 #### Prerequisites